Carly got a job!!! She will be working at the Smithsonian Conservation Institute as a researcher, continuing her studies of microbiomes!

 September A big welcome to Chace Holzheuser, a new grad student in the to the lab.
 He'll be working on a study of the southern Dusky Salamander.

 August Congratulations to Dr. Carly Muletz who successfully defended her dissertation!
-Carly will be for running the lab and mentoring undergraduate lab projects.
+A big thanks to Carly for running the lab and mentoring undergraduate lab projects.
 We wish her the best.

 May Congratulations to Dr. Grace Direnzo who successfully defended her dissertation!!
 Grace will be greatly missed around the lab for her sweet and generous personality, her statistical and R wizardry, her organization & management of all field and lab projects!
 We wish her the very best and wish her well in her NSF-funded postdoctoral fellowship with Dr. Cheri Briggs, and in her postdoc with Dr. Elise Zipkin.